-Veterinary professional organisations should participate in the training programmes as defined in point 14 of Article 6.9.3.
-It is recommended that veterinary professional organisations develop for their members species-specific clinical practice recommendations on the responsible and prudent use of VMP containing antimicrobial agent(s).
+Veterinary professional organisations should participate in the training programmes as defined in point 11 of Article 6.9.3.
+It is recommended that veterinary professional organisations develop for their members species-specific clinical practice recommendations on the responsible and prudent use of VMP containing antimicrobial agents.

-Responsibilities of food-animal producers
+Responsibilities of food animal producers

-- Food-animal producers, with the assistance and guidance of a veterinarian, are responsible for implementing animal health and welfare programmes on their farms in order to promote animal health and food safety. - 2) Food-animal producers should: - a) draw up a health plan with the attending veterinarian that outlines preventive measures (e.g. feedlot health plans, mastitis control plans, endo- and ectoparasite control, vaccination programmes and biosecurity measures); - b) use VMP containing antimicrobial agent(s) only on the prescription of a veterinarian or other suitably trained person authorised to prescribe VMP containing antimicrobial agent(s) in accordance with the national legislation and under the supervision of a veterinarian; - c) use VMP containing antimicrobial agent(s) in accordance with product label instructions, including storage conditions, or the instructions of the attending veterinarian; - d) isolate sick animals, when appropriate, to avoid the transfer of pathogens; dispose of dead or dying animals promptly under conditions approved by the relevant authorities;
+- 1) Food animal producers, with the assistance and guidance of a veterinarian, are responsible for implementing animal health and animal welfare programmes on their farms in order to promote animal health and food safety. - 2) Food animal producers should: - a) draw up a health plan with the attending veterinarian that outlines preventive measures (e.g. feedlot health plans, mastitis control plans, endo- and ectoparasite control, vaccination programmes and biosecurity measures); - b) use VMP containing antimicrobial agents only on the prescription of a veterinarian or other suitably trained person authorised to prescribe VMP containing antimicrobial agents in accordance with the national legislation and under the supervision of a veterinarian; - c) use VMP containing antimicrobial agents in accordance with product label instructions, including storage conditions, or the instructions of the attending veterinarian; - d) isolate sick animals, when appropriate, to avoid the transfer of pathogens; dispose of dead or dying animals promptly under conditions approved by the relevant authorities;

-- e) address on-farm biosecurity measures and take basic hygiene precautions as appropriate; - f) comply with and record the recommended withdrawal periods to ensure that residue levels in animal-derived food do not present a risk for the consumer; - g) use VMP containing antimicrobial agent(s) within the expiry date and dispose of unused and expired surplus VMP containing antimicrobial agent(s) under conditions safe for the environment; - h) maintain all the laboratory records of bacteriological and susceptibility tests; these data should be made available to the veterinarian responsible for treating the animals; - i) keep adequate records of all VMP containing antimicrobial agent(s) used, including the following: - j) keep adequate records of all medicines used, including the following: - i) name of the product and active substance, batch number and expiry date; - ii) name of prescriber and the supplier; - iii) date of administration; - iv) identification of the animal or group of animals to which the antimicrobial agent was administered; - v) clinical conditions treated; - vi) dosage; - vii) withdrawal periods including the end-date of the withdrawal periods; - viii) result of laboratory tests; - ix) effectiveness of therapy; - k) inform the responsible veterinarian of recurrent disease problems.
+- e) address on-farm biosecurity measures and take basic hygiene precautions as appropriate; - f) comply with and record the recommended withdrawal periods to ensure that residue levels in animal-derived food do not present a risk for the consumer; - g) use VMP containing antimicrobial agents within the expiry date and dispose of unused and expired surplus VMP containing antimicrobial agents under conditions safe for the environment; - h) maintain all the laboratory records of bacteriological and susceptibility tests; these data should be made available to the veterinarian responsible for treating the animals; - i) keep adequate records of all VMP containing antimicrobial agents used, including the following: - i) name of the product and active substance, batch number and expiry date; - ii) name of prescriber and the supplier; - iii) date of administration: - iv) identification of the animal or group of animals to which the antimicrobial agent was administered; - v) clinical conditions treated; - vi) dosage; - vii) withdrawal periods including the end-date of the withdrawal periods; - viii) result of laboratory tests; - ix) effectiveness of therapy; - j) inform the responsible veterinarian of recurrent disease problems.